 SCORE features a land area of 70,000 square kilometres and a population of 600,000, spanning 8 million hectares of forest and 5 million hectares of arable and peat land suitable for agriculture.
-The abundance of renewable energy provided by SCORE's hydroelectric infrastructure is a key competitive advantage, especially for energyhungry industries.
+The abundance of renewable energy provided by SCORE's hydroelectric infrastructure is a key competitive advantage, especially for energy-hungry industries.

-For more information on RECODA, visit https://www. recoda.com.my/
+For more information on RECODA, visit www.recoda.gov.my/